For Boys to Men, Sexual Assault and Rape Are Very Real Issues

 Greeves also noted that a common denominator in many men following sexual assault is a feeling of contamination, that in some way they have been tainted as a person.
 This deep sense of contamination leads to a feeling of being "less than" and also contributes to low self-esteem.
 The feeling of not "being enough" then drives many unhelpful or unproductive behaviors, which can hinder their social and romantic relationships going forward.

-Why don't males report cases of sexual assault?
+Why don't males report cases of rape?

 Even if society is becoming more progressive and open to different gender identities, the masculine stereotype of a macho man who's stoic, mentally resilient and in control of his thoughts and emotions still persists for some people.
 There are influencers and social media accounts where you can see the proliferation of "alpha males," who encourage boys and men to ignore and mask their feelings since they're only a distraction and a sign of weakness.